miguelruballos/Pet-Resource-Tracker/API Setup/how to setup google sheets api.md

 ## Google Account

-The Google Account is used to access the spreadsheet where the weight data is stored.
-The next steps will cover how to use the Google Account.
+The next steps will cover how to use the _Google Account_ to access the Dashboard.

 ## Next Steps..
 Proceed to _Step 3_ in [README](../README.md) document.